 - Software defects that result in injuries

-- Engine, transmission, belts and hoses defects
+- Engine, transmission, belts, and hoses defects

 - The vehicle or vehicle part had an unreasonably dangerous defect

-Whether the defect occurs in the vehicle that you’re driving or in another vehicle in a collision, Oklahoma law operates to provide you fair compensation for your losses.
+Whether the defect occurs in the vehicle you’re driving or in another vehicle in a collision, Oklahoma law operates to provide you fair compensation for your losses.

 If you have been the victim of a car defect, you should not have to suffer the consequences alone.
 The attorneys of Abel Law Firm have the resources and experience needed to help you fight for compensation for any related medical expenses, property damage, pain and suffering, lost wages, and, in extreme cases, the wrongful death of a loved one.

 Who Is Liable for A Defective or Malfunctioning Vehicle?

 The most complicated part of an accident like this is determining liability.
 There are various parties you could hold financially responsible for your injuries and associated losses.
 The party or parties you pursue compensation from will depend on who was ultimately at fault for the car or part malfunctioning and causing the accident.

 Parts Manufacturer – Manufacturers have an obligation to provide products to consumers that are safe and free from defects.
 If any error occurs during the design, manufacturing, or marketing process, they could be held liable.